JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/moderation.md

 ---
 title: "Moderation"
-description: "Plugin peertube-plugin-livechat moderation"
+description: "Plugin peertube-plugin-livechat advances moderation features"
-weight: 30
+weight: 60
 chapter: false
 ---

 {{% notice warning %}}
 This section is still incomplete.
 {{% /notice %}}

+## The chat bot

+You can use a chat bot, that will help you for moderation.
+Check [the chat bot documentation](/peertube-plugin-livechat/documentation/user/streamers/bot) for more information.

 ## Accessing moderation tools